Banuit/techtest/README.md

 ## Run the Backend server

-Run `ng run server` to run the backend server to interact with the api's
+Run `npm run server` to run the backend server to interact with the api's

 ## Build